 Did you miss it?
 Here is what happened -

-York City Council was seeking views on the 'Further Sites Consultation' of its Local Plan by July 16th 2014.
+York City Council had been seeking views on the 'Further Sites Consultation' of its Local Plan by July 16th 2014.

 Yorkshire Wildlife Trust is extremely concerned about two of the sites, both of which are large housing developments; Site ST10 which is immediately adjacent to our nature reserve, Askham Bog Site of Special Scientific Interest, and Site ST15 at Whinthorpe which is adjacent to Heslington Tillmire Site of Special Scientific Interest.
 The wildlife interest of these two vitally important York sites will be irreversibly damaged by these development proposals if they go ahead.

-We objected to the allocation of these sites in the first Local Plan consultation but they remain in the Plan.
-We asking for everyones help to add their voice to ours!
+We objected to the allocation of these sites in the first Local Plan consultation but they remained in the plan.
+We asked for everyones help to add their voice to ours!
 You can read our response to the consultation here.